inchworks/picinch/docs/template-examples.md

 {{define "dataPrivacyNotice"}}
     <h2>Data Privacy</h2>
-    <p>This website is designed to comply with the EU ePrivacy Directive.</p>
+    <p>This website is designed to comply with the UK Privacy and Electronic Communications Regulations (PECR),
+    which implements the EU ePrivacy Directive.</p>

     <h3>Information Recorded</h3>
 	<p>This website does not gather any personal information about visitors or users.</p>